Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Outline of proof of main result

 If we set $|x| = ct$ for $c>0$, this quantity is nonzero in the $t \to \infty$ limit as long as $c^2 < p_w \mu_w/h(\beta)$ i.e.~$c < a_w/\sqrt{h(\beta)}$, since $a_w = p_w \sqrt{\pi w} = \sqrt{p_w \mu_w}$.
 This suggests a long-run expansion rate of $a_w/\sqrt{h(\beta)}$ per unit time, which is our main result.

 To make this argument rigorous, we need to show that for small $\beta$, the dual process $\tilde\zeta_t$ sufficiently resembles a branching random walk (BRW) with branching rate $\mu_w/h(\beta)$.
-Since the time between branching events is of order $h(\beta) \to \infty$ as $\beta \to 0$, and in this time, fluctuations in the movement of individual particles are of order $\sqrt{h(\beta)}$, it makes sense to speed up time by $h(\beta)$ and reduce space by $\sqrt{h(\beta)}$.
-We therefore introduce the scaled process
+Since the time between accepted branching events is of order $h(\beta) \to \infty$ as $\beta \to 0$, and in this time, fluctuations in the movement of individual particles are of order $\sqrt{h(\beta)}$, it makes sense to speed up time by $h(\beta)$ and reduce space by $\sqrt{h(\beta)}$.
+We therefore introduce the scaled dual process

 and our goal is to show that for small $\beta$, this process sufficiently resembles a BRW with branching rate $\mu_w$.
+Recall that by the definition \eqref{eq:scalarmultpldef} of scalar multiplication on $\R^2 \times \Z_w$, the spatial scaling by $h(\beta)^{-1/2}$ only affects the first two coordinates.

-For the upper bound case, the main work resides in identifying which branching events to accept, and analyzing parent-daughter interactions under the accepted events.
-For the lower bound case, we can only approximate $\tilde\zeta_t^\beta$ with a branching random walk on finite time intervals.
-We therefore discretize time and space and apply a percolation argument to obtain the long-run propagation speed.
+In the upper bound proof, the main work resides in identifying which branching events to accept, and in analyzing parent-daughter interactions under the accepted events.
+In the lower bound proof, we can only approximate $\tilde\zeta_t^\beta$ with a branching random walk on finite time intervals.
+We therefore discretize time and space and apply a percolation argument to obtain the long-run propagation speed of $\tilde\zeta_t^\beta$.

 \arraystretch{1.2}